 No matter the type of campaign, you must be able to scale it to all your customer segments.
 That means creating a post-click page for each comparative ad you deploy.
 This carries personalization through from the pre-click stage to the post-click stage, ensuring the highest level of relevance from click to conversion.

 But for many businesses, it’s not possible.
-Whether the reason is a lack of staff or budget, the resources it takes to create post-click experiences are just too high for most traditional marketing teams.
-Luckily, post-click automation is empowering teams of all sizes to scale their post-click experiences.
+Whether the reason is a lack of staff or budget, the resources it takes to create post-click landing pages are just too high for most traditional marketing teams.
+Luckily, post-click automation is empowering teams of all sizes to scale their post-click landing pages.
 Find out how with an Instapage demo.